 Liability is difficult to prove in any pedestrian accident case.
 Injured pedestrians wishing to seek compensation through a personal injury lawsuit should speak to a California pedestrian accident attorney right away.Statute of Limitations

 Under California Code of Civil Procedure section 335.1, injured pedestrians have two years from the date of the accident to file a personal injury lawsuit.
 If a lawsuit is filed after this time has elapsed, the courts will likely throw the case out, barring the injured individual from receiving any compensation.

 Two years sounds like a lot of time to many people, but it is not.
 Before a lawsuit is filed, the plaintiff, or person filing the lawsuit, needs to gather documentation such as medical reports, and collect evidence to prove another person was at fault for the accident.
 This is often difficult for people to do on their own, which is another reason those injured should have an attorney to help them with every aspect of the case.Injured in a Pedestrian Accident?
 Talk to a California Pedestrian Accident Lawyer

 A personal injury lawsuit can help injured pedestrians recover some of the costs associated with their injuries.
 However, every personal injury case presents its own challenges.
 Injured individuals who speak to a pedestrian accident attorney in California will give themselves the best chance of a successful lawsuit.

-If you have been hurt in a pedestrian accident, call Willoughby Brod, LLP at (800) 427-7020 or fill out our online form.
+If you have been hurt in a pedestrian accident, call the Brod Law Firm at (800) 427-7020 or fill out our online form.
 We know how to hold drivers at fault for pedestrian accidents, and we will work hard to get you the full amount of compensation you deserve.
 Do not deal with injuries on your own for another minute.
 Contact us today for your free case evaluation.